Why Didn't They Ask Evans?: Plot summary

 Bobby Jones is playing golf with Dr Thomas in the Welsh seaside town of Marchbolt.
-Seeking the golf ball he hit over the cliff edge, he sees a man lying on the rocks below.
-The doctor says the man is fatally injured and seeks help.
-Bobby stays with the man, who briefly regains consciousness, says "Why didn't they ask Evans?", and then dies.
+Upon hearing what sounded like a scream, he peers over the edge of the cliff where he sees a man lying on the rocks below.
+He climbs down then calls up to the doctor to go for help.
+Bobby stays with the man, who briefly regains consciousness, and says "Why didn't they ask Evans?" before dying.
 Bobby finds a photograph of a beautiful woman in the man's coat pocket, but no identification.
 Roger Bassington-ffrench, a stranger wearing plus fours, offers to stay with the body so Bobby can play the organ at his father's church.

-The dead man is identified as Alex Pritchard by his sister, Amelia Cayman, at the inquest.
+The dead man is identified at the inquest as Alex Pritchard by his sister, Amelia Cayman.
 She is said to be the woman in the photograph; Bobby wonders how such a beautiful girl could become such a coarse older woman.
-After the inquest, Mrs Cayman and her husband want to know if Pritchard had any last words.
-Bobby says that he did not.
-Later, when talking with his friend Lady Frances "Frankie" Derwent, Bobby remembers that Pritchard did have last words and writes to the Caymans to tell them.
+After the inquest, Mrs Cayman and her husband ask if Pritchard had any last words.
+Bobby says no somewhat hesitantly but later, when talking with his friend Lady Frances "Frankie" Derwent, Bobby remembers Pritchard's final words and writes to the Caymans to tell them.